 Of note is NeighborhoodScout's research finding that the Town Center / Morgan City neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Town Center / Morgan City community truly stands out from the rest in this regard.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Town Center / Morgan City neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Town Center / Morgan City neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 50.8% of the households here have four, five, or more cars.
 That is more cars per household than in 99.7% of the neighborhoods in the nation.

 More people work in manufacturing and as laborers here in the Town Center / Morgan City neighborhood than in 98.2% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.